aimiyazawa/DS-Study_campus_recruitment/README.md

 - Does percentage matters for one to get placed?
 - Which degree specialization is much demanded by corporate?
 - Play with the data conducting all statistical tests.

+My goal

+- Build a regression ML model and evaluate the model